-Control unit designs may range from simple to highly complex.
+Control unit design complexity may range from simple to highly complex.
 There are number of methods to design and realize control units.
 Simple control units can be designed using state graphs and state table methods.
 Complex control units may be designed using algorithmic charts just like flowcharts are used in software development.
-In this lab, you will be introduced to the Algorithmic State Machine (ASM) chart technique.
+In this lab, you are introduced to Algorithmic State Machine (ASM) chart technique.
 Please refer to the PlanAhead tutorial on how to use the PlanAhead tool for creating projects and verifying digital circuits.